simonecorsi/termly.js/index.md

 - `@property type` fake type
 - `@property man` manual entry used by MAN command
 - `@property shell` shell instance reference

-#### Running the tests

-Tests are done with Mocha/Chai using expect, you can run them with `npm test`.

-#### Source Build

-The sources are written using ES6 Classes and built with babel bundled with webpack2. <br />
-You can build it using `npm run build` which will run with production flag set <br />
-or `npm run build:dev` which will run with a watcher for file changes a no production flag

 ## Built Using